Critical Youth Work Collective

 Dr. Vasudevan’s research examines the social, cultural, and organizational dynamics of community-based youth programs as framed by issues of social inequality.
 Her research explores how experienced youth workers – the adult practitioners who mentor, educate, and support youth – understand their occupational identities and persistence in a field often associated with emotional burnout, low salaries, and frequent career exits.
 Dr. Vasudevan’s research also explores the out-of-school experiences of undocumented youth through the National UnDACAmented Research Project.

-Research Team:
+Research Team

-Moisés G. Contreras
+Moisés G. Contreras || research assistant

-Woohee Kim
+Woohee Kim || research assistant

-Georgina Rivers
+Georgina Rivers || research assistant

-Zora Haque
+Zora Haque || research assistant

-Nora Ngo Mitchell
+Nora Ngo Mitchell || research assistant

-is a first-year student at Harvard College.
+Nora (she/her) is a second-year student at Harvard College majoring in